 Following the auditions four or five singers will be selected to sing in the final Showcase Concert, which will take place in St. David’s Hall, Cardiff, on Wednesday 13 May 2020.
 The singers will be accompanied by the BBC National Orchestra of Wales.

 A distinguished Jury will decide after the auditions which singers will perform in the Showcase.
 The Jury will also determine the Showcase Awards, which will be announced on-stage after the St David’s Hall concert.

-Click here to download an Application Form, or here for the on-line application form; For further information please contact the Administrator, Sue Welch on 07876 386428 or e-mail her at firstname.lastname@example.org
+Download an Application Form, or complete the on-line application form; For further information please contact the Administrator, Sue Welch on 07876 386428 or e-mail her at firstname.lastname@example.org

 The Showcase’s predecessor, Welsh Singers Competition, was founded in 1964 by Roy Bohana, the Music Director of the Arts Council of Wales.
 It was at first a triennial competition, with piano accompaniment, but in the 1990s became biennial, taking place in the alternate years to BBC Cardiff Singer.
-Accompaniment was now provided by the BBC National Orchestra of Wales, and the final was broadcast on Radio Cymru.
-As well as the cash prize, the winner gained automatic entry to BBC Cardiff Singer of the World competition, representing Wales.
+Accompaniment is now provided by the BBC National Orchestra of Wales.
+As well as the cash prize, the winner gains automatic entry to BBC Cardiff Singer of the World competition, representing Wales.